Palliative care: Challenges in economic evaluation

 Economic evaluations in palliative and end-of-life care face methodological challenges distinct from those in curative medicine.
 Common issues include narrow cost perspectives, short time horizons, difficulties defining control groups, and limited generalizability across settings.
 These obstacles are amplified in geriatric settings, where multi-morbidity, frailty, and variable trajectories complicate the definition of intervention and control groups.

-The standard use of Quality-Adjusted Life Years (QALYs) in cost effectiveness analysis has also been debated.
+The standard use of Quality-Adjusted Life Years (QALYs) in cost-effectiveness analysis has also been debated.
 Traditional QALY instruments, such as the EQ-5D, may overlook domains central to palliative care, including dignity, existential well-being, and symptom burden.
-To address this, researchers have proposed modifying time valuations and incorporating domain-specific or capability-based measures such as ICECAP-SCM to better capture end-of-life quality.
+To address this, researchers have proposed modifying time valuations and incorporating domain-specific or capability-based measures such as ICECAP-SCM to capture end-of-life quality better.

 Evidence on cost and value

-Growing empirical evidence supports that palliative care can reduce costs or yield cost offsets, especially in acute care environments.
-A large meta-analysis of hospital palliative care consultations estimated an average reduction in direct hospital costs of USD 3,237 per patient, with greater savings in cancer cases and those with multiple co-morbidities.
+Growing empirical evidence supports that palliative care can reduce costs or yield cost offsets, especially in acute care settings.
+A large meta-analysis of hospital palliative care consultations estimated an average reduction in direct hospital costs of USD 3,237 per patient, with greater savings in cancer cases and those with multiple comorbidities.
 A narrative review likewise reported that home-based palliative care consistently lowers hospitalization rates and emergency visits, although many studies measure cost outcomes alone and omit formal cost-utility analyses.

 Community and home-based models demonstrate similar economic advantages.
 These care avenues have been associated with lower hospitalization rates and improved patient satisfaction.
 A multi-country economic evaluation reported that early integration of palliative services into primary and long-term care improved cost efficiency without compromising patient outcomes.(CITE) Modeling studies suggest that scaling community-based programs for older adults could reduce national health expenditures by up to 15 percent over a decade, primarily through reduced acute care utilization and improved coordination of chronic care.